How to Reduce Your Belongings and Declutter Your Home

 (Expand to read!)

-FALSE!
-This apparent observation is just garden variety selective recall at work.
+• FALSE!
+This is a phenomenon selective recall at work.
 You don’t remember alllllll the things you’ve parted with over the years — just the things you ended up needing after the fact.

-While this does happen sometimes, the minor inconvenience of occasionally having to replace something is a small price to pay for having a beautiful, organized home that you feel GOOD in all of the time!
+While this does happen sometimes, it’s a small price to pay for having a beautiful, organized home that you feel good in all of the time!

-If you ACTUALLY have interesting, beautiful, or decorative sentimental items that you love, display them.
+• Or is it just junk you don’t need yet continue to haul through life!?
+If you have interesting, beautiful, or decorative sentimental items that you love, display them.
 If you have unattractive, yet deeply meaningful items that truly bring you joy, keep them accessible and go through them regularly!

-But upon honest consideration, you’ll often find that these things you’ve been holding onto aren’t really that meaningful, and you can definitely go on without them.
-Capturing them in a photo or short video will do the trick!
+But upon honest consideration, you’ll often find uou can let go of many things you’ve been holding on to.
+Try capturing them in a photo or short video instead!

 Purging is a big task, but I promise IT’S WORTH IT!
 Imagine walking into your office, workshop, kitchen, or closet and knowing that everything serves a purpose, and everything has a place?
 Imagine knowing that YOU are in control of your space and your belongings, not the other way around?
 Brilliant!